KnowLangOrg/know-lang/src/knowlang/mcp/README.md

 If you encounter issues:

-1. Check that the MCP server is running (`python -m knowlang.mcp.cli --debug`)
+1. Check that the MCP server is running (`knowlang mcp serve --verbose`)
 2. Verify that the configuration in Claude for Desktop is correct
 3. Make sure the `mcp-python` package is installed (version 1.2.0 or higher)
 4. Look for error messages in the server logs